 Figure 2.
 In the monitoring information pyramid, examples of types of information are on the left and related users or generators of that information are represented on the right.

 Moving monitoring from the project scale to larger spatial scales has both benefits and challenges.
 One benefit of focusing on the population scale is that it has direct relevance to fish managers, who want to know whether actions upstream of the monitoring location actually improved a fish population’s production in addition to improving habitat conditions in the restored reaches.
-For example, did actions lead to an increase in the number of smolts per spawner?
+For example, did actions lead to an increase in fish productivity?
 The population scale is also of great interest to agencies like NOAA Fisheries, which is charged with evaluating the status of listed populations.

 There are also some significant challenges at larger spatial scales.
 Reliably attributing observed changes in fish survival or production to particular sets of management actions requires careful monitoring design.
 Otherwise one might erroneously infer that observed changes were due to management actions when in fact they were the result of natural variation in freshwater climate or ocean conditions.
 Ideally, one would monitor both ‘treated’ areas (those with habitat restoration actions) and nearby ‘reference’ areas (those without restoration actions) for several generations of fish populations both before and after implementation of actions while simultaneously measuring other explanatory variables.
 One significant challenge in shifting monitoring to larger spatial scales — populations, subbasins, and provinces — is that at larger scales it becomes increasingly difficult to establish the strong contrasts required to evaluate effectiveness.
 That is, it is increasingly difficult to compare and contrast specific areas and times with and without certain classes of restoration actions.
 For example, adjacent subbasins could have a variety of implemented restoration actions.
 Comparing fish production among these subbasins over time would not lead to any clear inferences about which actions (if any) were responsible for the observed differences in trends.
 Therefore, it still would be necessary to conduct effectiveness evaluations at finer spatial scales (project to population) for a carefully selected subset of restoration actions and locations in order to generate information of value to the program.

-Provincial-scale Objectives and the Need for High-Level Indicators
+Province-scale Objectives and the Need for High-Level Indicators

-It will be important for the provincial-scale objectives required by the program to encompass a set of core objectives common to the four states while respecting additional reporting needs of each state.
+It will be important for the province-scale objectives required by the program to encompass a set of core objectives common to the four states while respecting additional reporting needs of each state.
 The process of developing, negotiating, and gaining regional acceptance of province-level objectives will be highly analogous to the ongoing efforts of Washington and Oregon.
 These efforts have been driven either by statutory requirements or by pressure from Congress and legislatures for accountability.
 Once established, province-scale objectives will provide focus for efforts to develop a regional approach to monitoring that can support evaluation of the overall effectiveness of the program.
 Figure 2. above shows the relationship between types of information and how each supports decision-making.
 For example, the status of high-level indicators compels the activities at the bottom of the pyramid — on-the-ground methods, protocols, and logistical implementation requirements.
 High-level indicators also can help direct decisions and recommendations about the analytical processes and statistical designs in the middle of the pyramid.